percona/pmm-doc/docs/get-started/HA.md

         ```

     Replace **`/path/to/init.sql`** with the path to your **`init.sql`** file.
 This command mounts the **`init.sql`** file to the **`docker-entrypoint-initdb.d`** directory, which is automatically executed upon container startup.
-    Replace `/path/to/init.sql` with the path to your `init.sql` file.
-This command mounts the `init.sql` file to the `docker-entrypoint-initdb.d` directory, which is automatically executed upon container startup.

     !!! note alert alert-primary "Note"
-        In the first case, the **`--network`** and **`--ip`** flags are used to assign a specific IP address to the container within the Docker network created in Step 2.
+        - In the first case, the **`--network`** and **`--ip`** flags are used to assign a specific IP address to the container within the Docker network created in Step 2.
 This IP address is referenced in subsequent steps as the address of the PostgreSQL service.

-        In the second case, where the services are running on separate instances, these flags are not necessary as PostgreSQL will bind to the default network interface.
+        - In the second case, where the services are running on separate instances, these flags are not necessary as PostgreSQL will bind to the default network interface.

 ### **Step 6: Running PMM Services**